apexfarm/ApexTestKit/README.md

 | ATK.SaveResult save(Boolean *doInsert*) | If `doInsert` is `false`, no actual DMLs will be performed, just in-memory generated SObjects will be returned. |
 | ATK.SaveResult *mock()*                 | No actual DMLs will be performed, but sObjects will be returned in SaveResult as if they are newly retrieved from database. `mock()` supports the followings:<br />1.
 Assign extremely large fake IDs to the generated sObjects<br />2.
 Assign values to read-only fields, such as *formula fields*, *rollup summary fields*, and *system fields*.<br />3.
 Assign one level children relationship and multiple level parent relationships. |

-### &#9749; Mock()
+### &#9749; Mock

 #### Mock with Children

 <p style="height:280px">
   <img src="docs/images/mock-relationship.png#2021-1-32" align="right" width="250" alt="Mock Relationship">
   To establish a relationship graph as the picture on the right, we can start from any node.
 However in order to generate correct child relationshp references we need to pick up the right one to start with.
-Only the sObjects created in the prepare statement can have child relationship referencing their direct children. <br><br>
+Only the sObjects created in the prepare statement can have child relationship references to their direct children.
+But all sObjects can have parent relationship and readonly fields assigned. <br><br>
-  All the nodes in green are reachable from node B: <br>
+  All the nodes in green are reachable from node B. <br>
   1. Node B can access node A from parent relationship. <br>
   2. Node B can access node D and E from child relationship. <br>
-  3. Node D can access node C but cannot access node F
+  3. Node D can access node C but cannot access node F. <br>
 </p>